 At nighttime we use a checklist for going to bed and one for what he has to get ready for the next morning.
 Practising this before school starts helps a lot with the anxiety and stress of new routines and changes.

-I hope these tips help you and your children with learning disabilities have an easier start to the new school year.
+I hope these back to school tips help you and your children with learning disabilities have an easier start to the new school year.

 If your child has ADHD, be sure to check out this other post written by Paige for 5 Minutes for Mom…